tytydraco/yessleep/out/The_Roommate.md

 “Didn’t you already ask that?”
 Nancy said

 *No, you bitch, I didn’t say that.
-Why are you trying to avoid the question?* I thought—my face was still wearing that fake smile.
+Why are you trying to avoid the question?* I thought—my face still wearing a fake smile.
 “Oh, right, sorry about that.”

 Nancy scoffed, annoyed, and looked back at the door.
 My eyes drifted there eventually as well.
 The next time I looked back at her—aware that she could have been staring at me—she stood up from the table, something soaked into the lap of her pants.
 It was wine.
 She had spilled wine onto her pants.